HEnquist/camilladsp/README.md

   but since the entire chunk must be captured before processing, it can cause unacceptably long delays.
-  Conversely, using a smaller chunk size can reduce latency but will increase CPU usage and the risk of buffer underruns.
+  Conversely, using a smaller chunk size can reduce latency but will increase CPU usage.
+  Additionally, the shorter duration of each chunk makes CamillaDSP more vulnerable to disruptions from other system activities, potentially causing buffer underruns.

   __Choosing chunk size for best performance__